 - Breakout Trading: Breakout strategies aim to capture significant price movements after a period of consolidation.
 ChatGPT can help identify key levels of support and resistance, providing insights on potential breakout points.

-- Trend Following strategy: This strategy involves identifying and riding market trends.
+- Trend Following: This strategy involves identifying and riding market trends.
 ChatGPT can assist in trend identification by analysing historical price data and providing insights into the strength and duration of trends.

 How to use ChatGPT to implement machine learning for algo trading?